 3. Break Costly Habits

 If you ever find yourself wondering where exactly your money is disappearing to, you may have costly habits that you aren’t even aware of!
-Things like keeping your tires inflated and following thorough on rebates can add up over time, so avoiding costly habits is a smart way to save money.
+Saving by doing things like keeping your tires properly inflated and following through on rebates can add up over time, so avoiding costly habits is a smart way to save money.

 Check out these posts to find out if your habits are costing you money: